dangnelson/WATERBEAR-Shed/04 Roofing/Roofing.md

 ### Dimensions

-A good supplier will order what you need for the roof based on the dimensions.
+A good supplier will order what you need for the roof based on the dimensions and pitch.
 The roofing coverage area is 2 sections which are both 10' 6" tall by 19' 1/2" wide.
+The pitch of the roof is 12:12.

 [![](../blueprints/D01.svg)](../blueprints/D01.pdf)